stehrn/tradebook/README.md

 ## Overview
 We're going to look at some trading desk concepts, we'll cover: what is a trade and how can it be modelled; what you need before booking a trade; and what happens when a trade is booked.

-A simple trade API will be defined as we work through the concepts covering trade booking and the basics of pricing, in the final sectionsome of the challenges of building out risk systems will be discussed.
+A simple trade API will be defined as we work through the concepts covering trade booking and the basics of pricing, in the final section some of the challenges of building out risk systems will be discussed.

 ## What is a trade?
    * A contract to buy or sell something